Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Methodology

-For external validation, we incorporated three publicly available datasets (summarized in Table~\ref{table:datasets}).
 The UCI-2015 CKD dataset \citep{chronic_kidney_disease_336}, collected from a hospital in India, is the most widely used benchmark dataset for machine learning research on CKD detection.
 It contains clinical records from 400 patients admitted over a two-month period, comprising 250 CKD cases and 150 non-CKD controls.
 The dataset includes 24 features spanning multiple groups: one socio-demographic variable, one lifestyle and habit-related variable, four medical history variables, four clinical examination measures, and fourteen pathology test results, including two standard pathology tests for CKD diagnosis, such as urinary albumin and serum creatinine.
 Notably, CKD stages are not reported in this dataset.

 Another dataset used for external validation is the UCI-2023 CKD dataset \citep{risk_factor_prediction_of_chronic_kidney_disease_857}, collected at Enam Medical College in Savar, Bangladesh.
 It contains records from 200 patients, including 128 confirmed CKD cases and 72 non-CKD controls, with CKD stages 1–5 explicitly annotated.
 The dataset comprises 27 features spanning several groups: one socio-demographic attribute, one lifestyle and habit-related variable, four medical history indicators, six clinical examination measurements, and fifteen pathology test results, including three standard pathology tests for CKD diagnosis, such as urinary albumin, serum creatinine, and eGFR.